withastro/starlight/docs/src/content/docs/reference/plugins.md

 Hooks are functions which Starlight calls to run plugin code at specific times.

 To get the type of a hook's arguments, use the `HookParameters` utility type and pass in the hook name.
-In the following example, the `configSetup` function `options` parameter is typed to match the parameters of the `config:setup` hook:
+In the following example, the `options` parameter is typed to match the arguments passed to the `config:setup` hook:

 ```ts
 import type { HookParameters } from '@astrojs/starlight/types';